kleinee/jns/README.md

 adduser jns
 usermod -aG sudo,ssh jns
 ```

+##Configuring the Image

-I found that configuring the image as suggested by the creators of the net installer works fine in our context.
+I found that configuring the image as suggested by the creators of the net installer works fine regardless of starting point.
 All I did is turn their recommendations into a script:

 ```bash
 #!/bin/bash